GDPR - Information Security PolicyNorth Ealing Primary School

 Information Security Policy

 The General Data Protection Regulation (GDPR) aims to protect the rights of individuals about whom data is obtained, stored, processed or supplied and requires that organisations take appropriate security measures against unauthorised access, alteration, disclosure or destruction of personal data.

-The School is dedicated to ensure the security of all information that it holds and implements the highest standards of information security in order to achieve this.
-This documents sets out the measures taken by the school to achieve this, including to: –
+The School is dedicated to ensuring the security of all information that it holds and implements the highest standards of information security in order to achieve this.
+This document sets out the measures taken by the school to achieve this, including to:

 - protect against potential breaches of confidentiality;

 - ensure that all information assets and IT facilities are protected against damage, loss or misuse;

 - support our Data Protection Policy in ensuring all staff are aware of and comply with UK law and our own procedures applying to the processing of data; and

 - increase awareness and understanding at the School of the requirements of information security and the responsibility to staff to protect the confidentiality and integrity of the information that they themselves handle.